IBM-Bluemix-Docs/wh-iml/dr.md

 {: lite_standard_recovery}
 Disaster recovery for a lite and standard plan can be accomplished by either provisioning an instance of the service in multiple locations or provisioning an instance in a new location if a location becomes unavailable.
 The URL and and apikey for the new location need to be provided to the solution accessing the service to complete the recovery from one location to another.

-### Custom plan recovery
+### Premium plan recovery
-{: custom _recovery}
+{: premium_recovery}
-Disaster recovery of a custom plan requires restoring a backup of any custom corpora in use and restoring it to a new location in addition to provisioning a service instance in a new location.
+Disaster recovery of a premium plan requires restoring a backup of any custom corpora in use and restoring it to a new location in addition to provisioning a service instance in a new location.

 #### Backing up custom corpora
 {: backing_up}